Trigenaris/Hogwarts-Diploma-Creator/readme.md

-# Hogwarts Diploma Creator ⚡🪄
+# Hogwarts Diploma Creator - PyQt5 GUI ⚡🪄

 This simple app creates a Hogwarts Academy Diploma for the user.
 The diploma has the attributes of the user's preferences such as; student name, house name etc.